friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2015-02-07-Basura-cleanup.md

 - Walzem Creek from Golf course/Midcrown past Windway to Windsor Hill

-     # Yes, all of our creekways drain into Salado
+     ... yes, all of our creekways drain into Salado

 - Possibly also the other Beitel Creek branch along Crestwind if we are good for help.